tmenguy/ha-solcast-solar/README.md

 > This integration can be used as a replacement for the oziee/ha-solcast-solar integration, which has been removed from GitHub and HACS.
 >
 > Uninstalling the Oziee version then installing this one will preserve the history and configuration from that prior integration.
+>
+> If you Uninstalled the Oziee version, and installed this version, the only thing you may need to do, is to re-select to use Solcast Solar as the source of Forecast Production for your Energy Dashboard

 Version Change Notes: See [below](#changes).